jdjakub/phd-thesis/appendix-substrate-ref.md

 All other keys at the root level are general-purpose *user registers* available for programs to use.

 ## Graphics State: The `scene` Tree
-While state in general can be graph-structured, it is tree-structured^[See Section\ \ref{graphs-vs-trees} for how this was accomplished.] under the `scene` register.
+While state in general can be graph-structured, it is tree-structured^[See Section\ \ref{graphs-vs.-trees} for how this was accomplished.] under the `scene` register.
 The `scene` itself is a list of *graphics maps*.
 The substrate recognises a map as a graphics map if it contains at least one *graphics property:* any of the keys `width`, `height`, `color`^[We comply with the fact that, for better or worse, American spelling conventions are the *de facto* standard for internal identifiers and code more generally.], `opacity`, `position`, `center`, `top_left`, `zoom`, `text`, or `children`.
 The presence of these keys causes the substrate to connect their values to shapes in the graphics window and maintain synchronisation.
 Any graphics map can have a list of `children` in the scene hierarchy.

 At present, only crude graphics are possible via two shapes.
 A rectangle has a `center`, `color`, `width`, and `height` (Figure\ \ref{fig:rect-spec}), while a text label has a `top_left`, `text`, and `opacity` (Figure\ \ref{fig:text-spec}).

 \begin{figure}
 \centering\includegraphics[width=8cm]{../../fig/rect.png}
-\label{fig:rect-spec}
 \caption[Rectangle properties]{A rectangle inferred from the presence of \texttt{color}, \texttt{width}, \texttt{height}, and \texttt{center}.
 As can be seen, \texttt{color} expects a hex string.}
+\label{fig:rect-spec}
 \end{figure}

 \begin{figure}
 \centering\includegraphics[width=8cm]{../../fig/text.png}
-\label{fig:text-spec}
 \caption[Text label properties]{A text label inferred from the presence of \texttt{text} and \texttt{top\_left}.
 The \texttt{opacity} property, not shown, takes a number between 0 and 1.}
+\label{fig:text-spec}
 \end{figure}

 More interesting is the protocol of vector properties like `center` and `top_left`.
 Firstly, the naming of these properties themselves follows a design principle which could be called "Naïve Honesty".^[By analogy to Boxer's "Naïve Realism"\ \parencite{Boxer}.]